WEGC

 They should be willing:

-1. To spread the objectives of WEC among the girl students.
+1. To spread the objectives of WEGC among the girl students.

 2. To participate actively in the events and competitions organized by the cell and encourage other girl students to participate.